ACADEMIC RESOURCE CENTER

 Who is involved with the Early Alert System at Wartburg College?

 Early Alert systems should be a campus-wide collaborative effort.
 Therefore, all faculty and staff should be prepared and willing to use the system if they encounter a student that needs extra assistance and resources to be successful.
 The Early Alert team consists of a great group of diverse individuals from multiple departments throughout campus that are dedicated to helping students succeed academically and connecting students with the necessary resources that they need.
 Also, keep in mind that we are always seeking new members to join our dedicated team.
-Questions or concerns about the early alert program should be directed to Dr. Q Richardson, program administrator.
+Questions or concerns about the early alert program should be directed to Grace Mangrich, program administrator.

 When should a faculty or staff member submit an Early Alert?